 Playing as the Interceptor requires you to constantly be moving.
 As a result, you’ll find yourself doing a lot more jumping and dodging than the other javelins.
 Since both this actions interrupt your weapon reload animation, you’re going to want weapons with fast reload times and rate of fire.

-For your primary, we recommend bringing along weapons like SMGs or machine pistols since these tend to have the fastest fire rates and can be reloaded quickly during battle.
+For your primary, we recommend bringing along weapons like SMGs or machine pistols since these tend to have the fastest fire rates and can be reloaded swiftly during battle.
 These weapons will make it easier to take out enemies and compliment the Interceptor’s speedy approach to combat.
 For your secondary, you can always double down and bring an extra rapid-firing weapon, but don’t be afraid to bring a more powerful weapon like a shotgun should you find yourself alone with a tankier enemy.

 We’ve already mentioned how critical movement is for the Interceptor.
 While every other class is prone to a playstyle that involves being on the ground or the air, that’s not the case for this javelin.
 It’s true that most of your abilities do require you to fight close-range; however, the Interceptor’s fragile nature will have you constantly moving around the field in order to recover your health and armor.